 4. OFFICE HOURS

-As part of your TAship, all instructors are required to post and hold a minimum of two office-hours per week, one of which must be in your campus office.
-If an office hour is not being held in your campus office, you are required to post a note on your office door indicating where you can be found.
-These hours must be updated quarterly with the English Department staff in Padelford A-101.
+As part of your TAship, all instructors are required to hold a minimum of two office-hours per week, one of which must be in your campus office.
+One office hour may be virtual or held elsewhere on campus, if you choose.
+Office hours and locations must be communicated to your students, stated in your syllabus, and updated quarterly with the English Department staff in Padelford A-101.

 5. REGULAR CLASS MEETINGS